WeThink25/WeGuardian/SECURITY.md

-⚠️ WeGuardian is in development.
-Do not use in production.
+**⚠️ WeGuardian is in development.
+Only use stable releases in production.**